ENG498-JCDD/Team1/src/05 What the Data Reveals.md

 Hard numbers drawn from coding such as the **48.8%** of Black drivers that are stopped vs **40.8%** of White drivers allows for speculation and thoughts that can provoke a call for investigation or even policy change.

+Furthermore, the data shows what might not be a favorable speculative stance, such as the testing of the *Veil of Darkness*.

+Data from ***Punished Unequally*** also generate questions through the comparison of census data and who gets cited for more violations during stops.
+Black drivers specifically who show that they are **4x** more likely to be arrested despite population size suggest disproportionate policing.

+One last thing that may help investigators and journalists uncover more information beyond our statistics is the fact that quotas are discussed.
+Despite police quotas being illegal within NC, the question itself drums up discussion about ulterior motives behind arrests.

 ## **Materialization:**

 Materialization allows for the discussion on convenience, why does the bureau of investigation for NC only offer information from 2020-2025?
 Where is 2016-2020?